header-image-2

 The Foundation Program introduces students to the Clinical Skills and Simulation Lab (CSSL) at WCM-Q to develop their interpersonal and cross-cultural communication as well as teamwork skills through discussions and focused reflections and encounters with standardized patients at CSSL.
 Students gain a better understanding of the critical role that simulation centers like CSSL play in helping students to develop their communication and collaboration skills.

-Foundation and pre-medical students are given the opportunity to shadow physicians at WCM-Q’s affiliated hospitals.
-This optional program exposes students early in their educational journey to the healthcare system in Qatar and familiarizes them with the daily practices of medical professionals in various specialties.
+The Step into Medicine Observership Program gives the opportunity to shadow physicians at WCM-Q’s affiliated hospitals.
+The program exposes students early in their educational journey to the healthcare system in Qatar and familiarizes them with the daily practices of medical professionals in various specialties.
 The program also aims to promote early career exploration and increase students’ awareness of the challenges physicians face daily.
-The program takes place during the students’ Winter Break.
-Upon completing an observership, students submit a reflective essay and receive a certificate of participation.

-This program is open only to WCM-Q premedical students who are in good academic standing.
+This program is open only to WCM-Q students who are in good academic standing.

-Students are introduced to the medical profession early through a semester-long project aimed at providing an understanding and appreciation of healthcare professions in Qatar.
-Through an experiential learning approach, students participate in a physician shadowing experience that aims at beginning a process of professional identity formation and acquiring the basics of professionalism by engaging in discussions and focused reflections on linking professionalism values to specific behaviors.
+foundation students are introduced to the medical profession early through a semester-long project aimed at providing an understanding and appreciation of healthcare professions in qatar. through an experiential learning approach, students participate in a physician shadowing experience that aims to begin the process of professional identity formation and acquire the basics of professionalism by engaging in discussions and focused reflections on linking professionalism values to specific behaviors.

-This program is open only to WCM-Q premedical students who are in good academic standing.
+this program is open only to wcm-q students who are in good academic standing.